Franklin High School (Reisterstown, Maryland)

-Franklin High School is a public high school located in Reisterstown, Maryland, United States, an old historic town in the now northwestern suburbs of the modern City of Baltimore in Baltimore County, Maryland.
-It is in the Baltimore County Public Schools system.
+Franklin High School is a public high school in Reisterstown, Baltimore County, Maryland, United States.
+Part of the Baltimore County Public Schools system, it is located near the intersection of Franklin Boulevard and Reisterstown Road.

 Background

-Currently located in Reisterstown near the intersection of Franklin Boulevard and Reisterstown Road, Franklin High has a long history.
-It was established on January 10, 1821 as the "Franklin Academy", a private school.
-The school went public in 1848, but wasn't completely under public control until 1874.
+Franklin High was established as Franklin Academy, a private school, by an act of the Maryland General Assembly that appointed its trustees on January 10, 1820; the school began operations in 1821.
+The school went public in 1848, but was not completely under public control until 1874.
 Its name was then temporarily changed to the "Reisterstown High School".

 By 1896, the name of the school was changed back to reflect its earlier heritage, that of "Franklin High School".
 It is to be considered the oldest high school in the now Baltimore County Public Schools system, and one of the oldest in the Baltimore metropolitan area and the State.

-Before this time, in most of the county, prospective students, who passed the level of grammar (or elementary school) were able to travel into the central City of Baltimore if they wanted to continue on into public high schools.
-The more advanced and heavily populated City had been pushed by progressive and enlightened citizens and voters who went to the Maryland General Assembly which authorized the Baltimore City government in 1825 to establish a system of free public education and schools.
+Before this time, in most of the county, prospective students who passed the level of grammar (or elementary) school were able to travel into the central City of Baltimore if they wanted to continue on into public high schools.

-This was finally begun by the resolutions and ordinances of the Baltimore City Council and signed by the Mayor of Baltimore in 1829, which were the first in the State.
-Four grammar schools were initially established that year, two in each side of the city, with one for boys and one for girls.
-Within a few more years, additional grammar schools were created in various corners of town.